Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Experiment

 \subsection{Compared Models}

-The proposed OMoE is evaluated on three language models: \begin{itemize} \item \textbf{BERT}~\cite{devlin-etal-2019-bert} is a transformer-based pre-trained model with 12 encoders with 12 bidirectional self-attention heads.
-The MoE version of the BERT base model composes 4 experts for each layer. \item \textbf{RoBERTa}~\cite{liu2019roberta} builds on BERT’s language masking strategy and modifies key hyperparameters in BERT, including removing BERT’s next-sentence pre-training objective and training with much larger mini-batches and learning rates. \item \textbf{ALBERT}~\cite{lan2019albert}, which is known as \textit{A Lite BERT}, employs a number of innovative techniques, such as factorized embedding parameterization, cross-layer parameter sharing, and parameter-sharing across layers, to reduce the number of parameters required by the model and improve its efficiency, while maintaining or even surpassing the performance of BERT. \end{itemize} Specifically, to evaluate the effectiveness of OMoE, we conduct experiments on three popular transformer-based models: BERT-base, RoBERTa-base, and ALBERT-base-v2.
-To transform these models into MoE models, we replace all layers with MoE layers consisting of four experts.
-To initialize the experts, we follow the common practice in previous works \cite{gupta2022sparsely,ye2022eliciting,DBLP:conf/coling/Gao0ZLW22} by replicating the pre-trained weights of the feed-forward network.
+The proposed OMoE is evaluated on three language models: \begin{itemize} \item \textbf{BERT}~\cite{devlin-etal-2019-bert} is a transformer-based pre-trained model consisting of 12 encoders, each with 12 bidirectional self-attention heads (BERT-BASE).
+The MoE version of the BERT base model composes 4 experts per layer. \item \textbf{RoBERTa}~\cite{liu2019roberta} builds on BERT’s language masking strategy and introduces key modifications, the removal of the next-sentence prediction objective, the use of larger mini-batches and higher learning rates, as well as longer training on a larger dataset. \item \textbf{ALBERT}~\cite{lan2019albert}, which is known as \textit{A Lite BERT}, employs a number of innovative techniques, such as factorized embedding parameterization, cross-layer parameter sharing, and parameter-sharing across layers, to reduce the number of parameters required by the model and improve its efficiency, while maintaining or even surpassing the performance of BERT. \end{itemize}

-To facilitate effective collaboration among the experts, we introduce an additional network that functions as a gating function.
-We adopt the token-gate routing strategy, which assigns each token to a specific expert based on the gating function's output.
+Specifically, to evaluate the effectiveness of OMoE, we conduct experiments on three popular transformer-based models: BERT-base, RoBERTa-base, and ALBERT-base-v2.
+To convert these models into MoE models, we replace all layers with MoE layers, each consisting of four experts.
+To initialize the experts, we follow the common practice in previous works \cite{gupta2022sparsely, ye2022eliciting,DBLP:conf/coling/Gao0ZLW22} by replicating the pre-trained weights of the feed-forward network.

 Our evaluation focuses on the fine-tuning performance of the models on several benchmark datasets, including GLUE, SQuAD, SuperGLUE, and CoNLL-2003.
-For each dataset, we train the model with a specific set of hyperparameters and evaluate the performance on the test set.
+We train the model on each dataset with a specific set of hyperparameters and evaluate its performance on the test set.
 We compare the results of our proposed OMoE method with the standard MoE.
-We use 8 Nvidia A100 GPUs and HuggingFace Transformers library to fine-tune the model.
+The fine-tuning is performed using 8 Nvidia A100 GPUs and the HuggingFace Transformers library.